iBicha/playlet/docs/README.md

 - It is simply easier to release: Releasing Playlet Lib on Github, and everyone receives the latest version immediately, is very conveninct and less of a hassle, than going through the Roku Channel store.
   - I've had instances where I was trying to pass the certfication for Playlet to publish it.
 One of the criterias is to pass a some automated tests.
 But the tests were failing because their system could not connect to their Roku test devices (connection keeps timing out).
 My only option was to keep trying over and over until it worked.
   - It might sound that Playlet Lib is just a workaround for the Roku Channel release process.
 But phrased differently, Roku Channel release process is not good enough of what we need for Playlet.
+- Canary builds: The latest version of Playlet can be tested as soon as it lands in the main branch.
+This is a great way to test newer features in production, without affecting the stability of the released version.
+Roku has the concept of "beta" channels, but they are more cumbersome.
 - Enable forks.
 If for some reason someone wanted to use a fork of Playlet (for example, another folk had other features or bug fixes that this repo doesn't), they don't need to publish a complete new app.
 The url to load playlet is configurable, and can be changed through a simple web api.
 Allowing and enabling forks is what makes FOSS thrive.

 ## Playlet Lib

-Playlet Lib is a [ComponentLibrary](https://developer.roku.com/en-ca/docs/references/scenegraph/control-nodes/componentlibrary.md) that gets loaded by [Playlet App](#playlet-app).
+`Playlet Lib` is a [ComponentLibrary](https://developer.roku.com/en-ca/docs/references/scenegraph/control-nodes/componentlibrary.md) that gets loaded by [Playlet App](#playlet-app).
 It containes pretty much all the logic needed to run the app.

 ### WebServer